aclark4life/viewlets_dont_suck/README.rst

 #.
 Create ZCML to configure viewlet (added to the portal top viewlet manager)
 #.
 Create template (viewlets_dont_suck.pt)
 #.
 Add GS code to hide the viewlet on uninstall (is there any more we can do?)
 #.
+Add Python code to call the GS code to hide the viewlet (Extensions/install.py)
+#.
 Add GS code to customize the order on install (last but not least)

 ..
 [1] Technically, they don't; i.e. you can add viewlets and viewlet managers with ZCML.